Tools & Workflow

 (3/5)

-For logo design, illustration, and complex vector work, Illustrator is still the gold standard.
-The precision and control it offers for paths and curves is unmatched, and the 2025 updates have improved performance and added better variable font support.
+For logo design, illustration, and complex vector work, Illustrator remains the gold standard.
+The precision and control it offers for paths and curves is unmatched.
+I've used Affinity Designer and Figma's vector tools — both are good, but neither gives me the same level of fine-grained path control that Illustrator does.
+The 2025 updates improved performance and added better variable font support.

-When you're designing a logo that needs to scale from business card to billboard, Illustrator's path editing tools, anchor point control, and mathematical precision are essential.
-The Pen Tool alone is worth the subscription for logo designers.
+When you're designing a logo that needs to scale from business card to billboard, the anchor point control and mathematical precision are essential.
+The Pen Tool alone justifies the subscription for logo designers.

 Typography Excellence

 Advanced text on path, character and paragraph styles, and excellent OpenType support.
-The typography tools are leagues ahead of most alternatives, especially for complex layouts.
+For designers who care about detailed visual precision, the typography controls are leagues ahead.

 Color Management